Please click the following for more information about the Embassy and the contact details of the divisions.

 The Economic Division offers information about the economy in South Africa, about Germany as a business location as well as initiatives of foreign trade promotion through the Federal Foreign Office Berlin.

 The Division also promotes German interests in the economic, commercial, financial, agricultural, technological, research and environmental sectors in South Africa and serves as a point of contact for Germany-related economic questions.
 It works with, among other organizations, the South African - German Chambers of Commerce and the representative of German trade and invest.

 The Economic Division is the point of contact for questions related to compliance issues.

-The Economic Cooperation and Development Section is responsible for the central coordination of development policy-related activities between the Federal Republic of Germany and the Republic of South Africa (diplomatic accreditation extends to the Kingdom of Lesotho).
+The Economic Cooperation and Development Section at the German Embassy Pretoria is responsible for the central coordination of development policy-related activities between the Federal Republic of Germany and the Republic of South Africa, the Kingdom of Lesotho and Eswatini.

 The task of the Embassy is to coordinate the many different activities Germany is involved with in support of South Africa's transition towards a “Green Economy”.
 It promotes bilateral cooperation between South Africa and Germany on global environmental issues such as climate protection and sustainable development.
 Moreover, it assists in the planning and implementation of development projects in the fields of renewable energy, energy efficiency and climate protection, and acts as a point of contact for German corporates wishing to invest in those sectors.